USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 3. Training the QIIME 2 classifier
 4. Classifying the sequences taxonomically

 For this tutorial we will be starting with two paired-end samples than have already been demultiplexed into froward and reverse FASTQ files.
-A manifest file which lists the samples, files and read orientation is also used. *The example manifest uses the $PWD variable tto complete path for your computer.*
+A manifest file which lists the samples, files and read orientation is also used. *The example manifest uses the $PWD variable to complete the path for your computer.
+If you have issues you can replace it with the direct path.*

 ### Example data
 We will be using data from two soil samples which have have their ITS1 region amplified with fungal primers.
 They have been subsampled to 10,000 read pairs for faster processing.